Giulio Boato (Venice, 1988) is a Director and Video Editor.

 He studied Visual and Performing Arts at the Universities of Venice, Bologna, Bordeaux and Paris3, Currently he lives in Bordeaux, France.

-In 2012 he made his first video-art works (awarded in several Italian festivals), together with composer and sound designer Lorenzo Danesin.
-Since then, they go working together.
+In 2012 he created his first video-art work, together with composer and sound designer Lorenzo Danesin.
+The two have worked together ever since.
 In 2013 they founded the theatre collective DOYOUDaDA together with actress and cellist Juliette Fabre.
-Their research is evolving through time, mixing live presence, soundscapes and video installations.
-In making theatre, they also collaborated with performer Pietro Quadrino (L’uomo rivoltato, Jungle Dream).
+Their exploration of mediums has been evolving through time, mixing live shows with soundscapes and video installations.
+Theatrically, they also collaborate with performer Pietro Quadrino (L’uomo rivoltato, Jungle Dream).

-In 2019 he released a film about the Japanese media artist Shiro Takatani (former member of Dumb Type), selected in competition at FIFA International Art Film Festival 2019 (Montreal) and screened in Italian première at RomaEuropa Festival 2019.
-The same festival hosted his film Rivale, a cinematographic work between film and opera, based on the music by Italian contemporary composer Lucia Ronchetti.
+In 2019 he released a film about the Japanese media artist Shiro Takatani (a former member of Dumb Type), selected in competition at Montreal’s 2019 FIFA (The International Festival of Film on Art).
+The film premiered at the Romaeuropa Festival in 2019, where his film Rivale was also screened.
+The latter is a cinematographic work operating between film and opera, and based on the music of Italian contemporary composer Lucia Ronchetti.

-Together with Lorenzo Danesin, he directed L’uomo che cammina – The walking man, an immersive video-installation based on a landscape performance by DOM – (Leonardo Delogu and Valerio Sirna), selected in competition at FIFA 2020.
+Together with Lorenzo Danesin, he directed L’uomo che cammina – The Walking Man (2019), an immersive video-installation based on a landscape performance by DOM – (Leonardo Delogu and Valerio Sirna).
+This was selected for competition at FIFA 2020.

 In 2021 he founded 313 film production together with Lorenzo Danesin and Laura Belloni.